xpressyoo/GooglePlus-Widget/README.md

 # Introduction

 The code source of the widget is available in the widget.js file.
+The widget in written in JavaScript.

+# Demo

+A live demo is available at http://gplusapi.appspot.com/

 # MIT Licence